sabotage-linux/sabotage/COOKBOOK.md

 Any combination of the above three headers may optionally be present.

-`[deps]` is the standard list of dependencies required by the recipe.
+`[deps]` is the standard list of dependencies required by the recipe, also known as `build dependencies`.

-`[deps.host]` are dependencies required on the host for cross-compilation.
+`[deps.host]` are dependencies required on the host running the compiler.
+Doing cross-compilation, one would typically omit to build those for the target.

 `[deps.run]` are requirements to run the package on the target system.

+For non-crosscompilation scenarios, butch defaults to build all of the above, equivalent to specifying `DEPS=all` or `DEPS=build:host:run` in `config`, in crosscompilation only to `DEPS=build` (see cross-compile config template `config.cross` in `KEEP`).

 	[build]
 	<shell instructions to build application>